 How Does Diet Affect IBS?

-Following a low FODMAP diet may help (American Journal of Clinical Nutrition, June 2021).
-That stands for Low Fermentable Oligosaccharides, Disaccharides, Monosaccharides, And Polyols.
-These carbohydrates are fermented by intestinal bacteria, causing excess gas for some people.
-They are components of some healthful foods, such as wheat, rye, legumes, garlic, onions, milk, yogurt, figs, mangoes or blackberries.
+Previous research also showed that a low-FODMAP diet may help ease symptoms of irritable bowel syndrome (American Journal of Clinical Nutrition, June 2021).
+FODMAP stands for Fermentable Oligosaccharides, Disaccharides, Monosaccharides, And Polyols.
+While humans may not digest them well, intestinal bacteria do.
+As a result of bacterial fermentation activity, however, certain individuals experience excess gas when they consume these foods.
+Despite the appeal of fewer symptoms, eliminating FODMAPs means missing out on some healthful foods, such as wheat, rye, legumes, garlic, onions, milk, yogurt, figs, mangoes or blackberries.

 A study in China recruited more than 100 people with IBS and asked them to follow either a traditional or a low-FODMAP diet.
 Those who followed the low-FODMAP diet for three weeks had fewer symptoms and fewer carb-fermenting bacteria.